Fitness Studio Custom Poly Mailer Bags Packing Requirement Guide

 - Add a visual check for logo placement, label position, and corner stress before shipping.

 The best systems are boring in the right way.
 Once the dimensions are locked, staff should not need to make a fresh judgment on every order.
 A note like "seal must close with one press and no visible bulge at the flap" helps more than vague instructions about making it neat.
+If the mailer needs to fit a folded item plus a card, specify both dimensions together so the packer knows the real load, not just the garment size.

 Cost, Pricing, MOQ, and Unit Cost: What Changes the Quote